 What Is Resilience?

 The Cambridge Dictionary defines resilience as the ability to be happy or successful again after something difficult or bad has happened.
 It is the ability to return quickly to a previous state or condition following problems.

-In simple terms, it’s a child’s ability to move through a difficult scenario quickly, with minimal or no required assistance.
+In simple terms, it’s a child’s ability to move through a difficult scenario quickly, with minimal or no required assistance – their mental flexibility!

-Read on below for tips on how to help with building resilience in your children.
+Read on below for tips on raising resilient children:

 Tools For Managing Emotions

 Without the right tools, emotional regulation is difficult for children.
-This is where meltdowns, tantrums and shutting down becomes the only known strategies for dealing with a tough situation.
+This is where meltdowns, tantrums and shutting down become the only known strategies for dealing with a stressful times.

-As kids get older, we can support their emotional regulation by teaching them coping strategies for managing their emotions.
+As kids get older, we can support their emotional regulation and mental health by teaching them coping strategies for managing their emotions.

 As your child gets older, they will hopefully learn how to utilise these strategies on their own without needing your help to do so.

 But don’t forget, tears are okay sometimes.
 No matter your age!